Hu-Hanyang/DeepKoopmanWithControl/Reimplementation.md

 rewards/200 steps = 5.489

 Meeting 29th, May
 First, use LQR to achieve the swing up task.
+Classic or Q-Learning as training data generator.

-Second, add stochastic training data
+Second, add stochastic training data?